 Wyatt Riot, who works at She Bop, an adult boutique in Portland, Oregon, that specializes in female-, queer- and trans-friendly products, says they are stocking the Buck-OFF.
 "There is definitely a market for products like these; we have had customers ask for something similar," he told VICE, noting he'd like to see more products like Buck-OFF hit shelves.
 "Often, trans people have to alter toys in order to make them work for their bodies."
 He cited the Bro Sleeve, a masturbation sleeve that some trans men have modified to use for masturbation, though some have reported mixed results from trying to do this, and have encountered gender dysphoria as a result.

 Iantaffi applauds the move to recognize the sexual needs of trans persons.
 He says it is essential that people have access to sexual aids that meet their needs, and that these "can be invaluable in a person exploring their own body and sexuality."
 However, he also has concerns about how devices like the Buck-OFF are marketed.
 "Marketing and selling sexual aids to trans people is another way to monetize our bodies," he said.
 "I think that seeing devices like this in sex shop might potentially reinforce the discourse that trans people are different to the 'norm,' which is implicitly cis people and cis bodies.
 I would like to see devices marketed on function and purpose rather than gender.
-After all the trans/cis binary is still a binary that potentially keeps reproducing cisgenderism, even when working towards the recognition of trans identities."
+After all the trans/cis binary is still a binary that potentially keeps reproducing cisgenderism, even when working toward the recognition of trans identities."

 Angel believes that his product can help validate trans male identities.
 He would like to see the device become a teaching tool for therapists and sex educators, to help trans men connect with their bodies—all worthy goals.
 And with just one week on the market, the initial reception for the Buck-OFF among both customers and retailers has been enthusiastic.
 "We blew it out all over the world," he said.